Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 Pruning is best done in the early spring when the buds are swollen, but not leafed out.

-• Normally 1/3 to 1/2 half of their height is removed to keep the rose a manageable size.
+Prune for shape and size.
+Normally 1/3 to 1/2 half of the height is removed to keep the rose a manageable size.

 Shrub roses are pruned to keep them in their allotted space, full and natural looking.
 Normally reduce their height by about half each spring.